Sustainable water use in our manufacturing operations

 - Clear objectives: We set specific water reduction targets for each factory.
 Sites submit data monthly with performance tracked on a site, regional and group basis.
 Reports are shared across the business each quarter.

-- Data and insights: We have been reporting environmental data since 1995 but from 2014, we started the roll-out of our detailed Metering, Monitoring and Targeting (MM&T) system.
-This provides hourly data on water use across a site, giving us new insights into losses and wasteful behaviours, and helping to identify better ways of working.
+- Data and insights: We have been reporting environmental data since 1995.
+From 2014, we started the roll-out of our detailed Metering, Monitoring and Targeting (MM&T) system.
+This provides hourly data on water use across all sites on a single online platform.
+This data is giving us new insights into losses and wasteful behaviours, and helping to identify better ways of working.

 - Sharing of good practice: We encourage factory teams to share achievements through our online best practice portal.
-Our teams can now learn from over 200 water-saving techniques including new technologies, process optimisations and behaviours.
-These range from zero cost initiatives such as the Cavite example above to best practices such as the installation of nozzles on hoses and large-scale water recycling schemes.
+Our teams can now learn from nearly 400 water-saving techniques including new technologies, process optimisations and behaviours.
+These range from zero cost initiatives such as how to refresh the site cleaning matrix, to best practices such as the installation of nozzles on hoses and large-scale water recycling schemes.

-- Zero loss mindset: We want to drive a zero loss mindset, not only to support our people to rethink the way we use water, but also to reassess our processing methods, adopt new technologies and, encourage as much reuse as possible on site.
-For instance, in 2018 our Homecare factory in Vinhedo, Brazil, has stopped all water discharges, through installing innovative equipment in their tertiary wastewater treatment and redirecting all treated water to various processes on site (e.g. cooling towers, fire suppression systems, irrigation, wastewater treatment plant).
+- Zero loss mindset: We want to drive a zero-loss mindset, not only to support our people to rethink the way we use water but also to reassess our processing methods, adopt new technologies, and encourage as much reuse as possible on site.
+In fact, 49 of our factories are zero liquid discharge sites.
+That is, 100% of the wastewater is reused and recycled in our manufacturing operations.

 Protecting water quality

-Within the production of our products, a proportion of water that we abstract is used for activities such as cleaning, heating and cooling.
-This water is then treated, reused on site where possible and/or returned to the environment.
+In our manufacturing, a proportion of the water that we abstract is used for activities such as cleaning, heating and cooling.
+This water is then treated, reused on site where possible, and returned to the environment.

 To protect water quality, we make sure that all our manufacturing sites apply high standards for water discharge and meet local environmental regulation.
 To track performance, we set Chemical Oxygen Demand (COD) reduction targets every year as part of our eco-efficiency manufacturing programme.